-As of June 30, 2018, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.
+As of September 30, 2018, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.

 Senior Secured Credit Facility.
-As of June 30, 2018, our Senior Secured Credit Facility had a maximum credit amount of \$2.0 billion, a borrowing base of \$1.3 billion and an aggregate elected commitment of \$1.2 billion, with \$110.0 million outstanding.
-See Note 17.b to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for subsequent borrowings and repayments on our Senior Secured Credit Facility.
+As of September 30, 2018, our Senior Secured Credit Facility had a maximum credit amount of \$2.0 billion, a borrowing base of \$1.3 billion and an aggregate elected commitment of \$1.2 billion, with \$170.0 million outstanding.
+No letters of credit were outstanding as of September 30, 2018.

 The borrowing base under our Senior Secured Credit Facility is subject to a semi-annual redetermination based on the lenders' evaluation of our oil, NGL and natural gas reserves.
 The lenders have the right to call for an interim redetermination of the borrowing base once between any two redetermination dates and in other specified circumstances.
 The Senior Secured Credit Facility matures on April 19, 2023, provided that if either the January 2022 Notes or March 2023 Notes have not been refinanced on or prior to the applicable Early Maturity Date, the Senior Secured Credit Facility will mature on such Early Maturity Date.
-See Note 6.d to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our Senior Secured Credit Facility.